Board of Directors

 Member, Community Advisory Committee

-Ms Aurélia Balpe is an international humanitarian leader, Provisional Psychologist, strategy consultant, and executive coach.
-She has undertaken field missions in over 50 countries across Asia, the Pacific, the Americas, Africa, and Europe.
+Ms Aurélia Balpe is an international humanitarian leader, sustainability and organisational development consultant, gestalt relational psychotherapist and executive coach.
+She has undertaken field missions to more than 50 countries across Asia, the Pacific, the Americas, Africa and Europe.

-With extensive experience in transnational programming, Ms Balpe has overseen initiatives in disaster risk management, disaster law, climate change adaptation, water and sanitation, and health.
-She has served as a strategic advisor to governments, United Nations agencies, regional inter-governmental organisations, and civil society on humanitarian action, development programming, and multinational coordination.
+Ms Balpe has had oversight of multinational programs in disaster risk management and disaster law, climate change adaptation, water and sanitation, and health.
+Aurélia has been a strategic advisor to governments, United Nations agencies, regional inter-governmental organisations and corporations on humanitarian action, development programming and multinational coordination.

 Mrs Jane Bell AM